Excel73/KDE-3.5-PSP-Theme/README.md

 7. Click on "Generate matching focus assets" > "Export"

+8. In the other pop-up menu:
+- Make "Output filename" "KDE 3.5.ptf"
+- Make "Theme title" "KDE 3.5 PSP Theme"
+- Make "Product ID" "KDE_3-5_PSP_THEME"
-8. In the other pop-up menu, make "Output filename" "KDE 3.5.ptf", make "Theme title" "KDE 3.5 PSP Theme", make "Product ID" "KDE_3-5_PSP_THEME", make "Version" the version on the GitHub project, and change "Theme color" to "July — Turquoise" or "August — Blue", you pick!
-(The "Release" PTF file uses "July — Turquoise".)
+- Make "Version" the version on the GitHub project
+- change "Theme color" to "July — Turquoise" or "August — Blue", you pick!
+(The "Main-Release" PTF file uses "July — Turquoise".)

-9. Check off "I confirm that I reviewed the validation results and want to export this theme." and click on "Export validated PTF"
+10. Check off "I confirm that I reviewed the validation results and want to export this theme." and click on "Export validated PTF"

-10. Put the PTF file in /PSP/THEME/ on your PSP's memory card or microSD card and you're done!
+11. Put the PTF file in /PSP/THEME/ on your PSP's memory card or microSD card and you're done!

 ## Credit